reflectoring/reflectoring.github.io/_posts/2020-06-06-spring-boot-springdoc.md

 ## Conclusion

-As we saw in this article Code-First approach is all about speed.
-First we define our API then we generate the documentation via annotations.
+As we saw in this article, the "code first" approach with Springdoc is all about speed.
+First, we build our API in code, then we generate the specification/documentation via annotations.
-Springdoc elevates Swagger and helps us create our own OpenAPI Specification.
+Springdoc elevates Swagger and helps us create our OpenAPI Specification.

+If you want to have a deeper look, browse the code [on GitHub](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-springdoc).